 The System property

-platform-dependent variables keyed off those environment variables) to encode JVM
+(along with other platform-dependent variables keyed off those environment variables)

-arguments as well as file names and paths.
-In most cases you can override the file
+to encode JVM arguments as well as file names and paths.
+In most cases you can override

-encoding System property on the command line (with standard JVM features), but also
+the file encoding System property on the command line (with standard JVM features), but

 LANG environment variable to an explicit